ControlAudio: Tackling Text-Guided, Timing-Indicated and Intelligible Audio Generation via Progressive Diffusion Modeling: Introduction

 With target distributions predefined by datasets constructed above, we introduce progressive diffusion training, fulfilling high-quality TTA synthesis at pre-training and gradually integrating fine-grained control signals at continual learning stages.
 At the first stage, we pre-train a diffusion transformer (DiT) in the latent space directly compressed from the waveform space, solely conditioned on text indication, achieving high-fidelity TTA at scale.
 At the second stage, we fine-tune the latent DiT on both text and timing conditions, enabling the model to precisely control the timing windows of each sound event.
 In controllable TTA generation, a common issue is the sacrifice of text-conditioned synthesis quality without fine-grained conditions~\cite{wang2025audiocomposer}.
 Hence, in ControlAudio, we switch the condition between the text condition and the $ \langle \text{text, timing} \rangle $ condition at the second stage, avoiding catastrophic forgetting in progressive training.
 At the final stage, given the audio generation prior learned in prior stages, we continually train the diffusion model by switching the condition among text, $ \langle \text{text, timing} \rangle $, and $ \langle \text{text, timing, phoneme} \rangle $, achieving high-fidelity audio synthesis conditioned on flexible indication.

 In generation, diffusion models demonstrate a coarse-to-fine sampling nature.
 Along the entire trajectory, they generate large-scale features at the early stage and synthesize fine-grained details in the following steps, iteratively refining the generation results.
 In controllable TTA systems, condition signals show diverse control granularity as well.
-Hence, for timing-controlled and intelligible audio generation, we design progressively guided sampling, where the timing condition first guides the sampling to indicate the timing windows as large-scale features and then the phoneme condition is introduced to indicate the speech content as small-scale features.
+Hence, for timing-controlled and intelligible audio generation, we design progressive guided sampling, where the timing condition first guides the sampling to indicate the timing windows as large-scale features and then the phoneme condition is introduced to indicate the speech content as small-scale features.
 In comparison with a fixed guidance signal, our method gradually emphasizes more fine-grained condition information, inherently aligned with the diffusion sampling process.
 Extensive experiments demonstrate that ControlAudio achieves state-of-the-art performance on controllable audio generation tasks, significantly outperforming existing methods in both objective and subjective evaluations of temporal accuracy and speech clarity.